dbjtech/brickyard-cli/readme.md

 Build a plan.

 options
+- --run: Run the program after build.
+- --watch: Rebuild when files change.
 - --debug: Use debug mode to build a plan.
-- --output, -o: Path of config.js. [default: "./output"]
+- --output, -o: Path of build dir. [default: "./output"]

 ### brickyard run dir
 Run a built brickyard program.

 options
-- --dir: Path of the brickyard app for run. [default: "./"]
+- --dir: Path of the brickyard app for run. [default: "./output"]

 ### brickyard create-module type dir name.
 Create a brickyard module in the specified dir with a specified name and type.